Home » Lisbon » National Palace of Sintra tickets

 Located in the historic city of Lisbon, the National Palace of Sintra was declared a UNESCO World Heritage site in 1995.

-Also known as Palácio da Vila (The Town Palace), the palace dates back to the 9th century when the Moorish governors built their residence on the site.
+Also known as Palácio da Vila (The Town Palace), the palace dates back to the 9th century when the Moorish governors built their residence here.

-During the middle ages, this palace was extensively used by the monarchs as a resort, hunting retreat, and safe haven during outbreaks of diseases.
+During the Middle Ages, the monarchs extensively used this palace as a resort, hunting retreat, and safe haven during outbreaks of diseases.

-During your Lisbon holiday, a visit to the National Palace of Sintra is a must to know how culturally rich the city was during medieval times.
+During your Lisbon holiday, visiting the National Palace of Sintra is a must to know how culturally rich the city was during medieval times.

-This article shares everything you need to know before buying your National Palace of Sintra tickets.
+This article shares everything you must know before booking National Palace of Sintra tickets.

 What to expect at the palace

-You will get transported to medieval times when you step into the National Palace of Sintra.
+You will get transported to medieval times when you enter the National Palace of Sintra.

 Unique architecture